e-commit/doctrine-entities-generator-bundle/README.md

 * The property is not public; and
 * The methods (getters-setters) do not exist (except if the method is defined between the start and end tags).

-Getter-setter generation prioritizes PHP property types over Doctrine types.
+Getter-setter generation prioritizes PHP property type hints over Doctrine types.
-If a property has a PHP type, it will be used for the generated getters-setters.
+If a property has a PHP type hint, it will be used for the generated getters-setters.
-If no PHP type is declared, the getter-setter type will be inferred from the Doctrine type.
+If no PHP type hint is declared, the getter-setter type will be inferred from the Doctrine type.
 This behavior can be changed by customizing the template (see the FAQ).

-Getter-setter generation follows PHP nullability: when a PHP property type is present, generated types are nullable only if the property type is nullable.
-When the PHP type is missing, generated types default to nullable.
+Getter-setter generation follows PHP nullability: when a PHP property type hint is present, generated types are nullable only if the property type hint is nullable.
+When the PHP type hint is missing, generated types default to nullable.
 This behavior can be changed by customizing the template (see the FAQ).

 If a property has a PHPDoc `@var` annotation, it will also be included in the generated getter-setter (except for `addXXX` and `removeXXX` methods on to-many relationships).